JBlueLine

 Usage

-- Use the cursors keys on your computer's keyboard to guide you chosen bell through your chosen method.
+4. Use the cursors keys on your computer's keyboard to guide your chosen bell through your chosen method.

 Alternatively, select a method from the Method Library by clicking on the "JBL" link after the name.
 The advantage here is that the method's calls are correctly defined for you.
 For more information about why this is necessary see the more detailed JBlueLine on-line help.